losizm/little-config/README.md

 ### Getting Java Enum Value from Config

 To finish off, **little-config** provides an implementation of `ConfigDelegate` for getting Java enums.
-This gives you the power of all other features discussed, such as getting a list of enums, getting an optional enum, getting an enum with a default value, and trying to get an enum.
+This gives you the power of the previous features discussed, such as getting a list of enums, getting an optional enum, getting an enum with a default value, and trying to get an enum.

 ```scala
 import java.time.Month, Month.*